Getting More Out of Claude Code (1) — Memory, Skills, and Hooks

 # API Development Rules

-- Use standard error response format
+- Use the standard error response format

-- Include OpenAPI documentation comments
+- Include OpenAPI doc comments

 Storage location